 “Creativity is simply about connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something.” - Steve Jobs

 Creativity is not tied exclusively to positions with an artistic element.
 We all need it to avoid falling into a rut at work, to keep moving forward and to nurture an attitude that staves off boredom.
-This could be your purpose for 2020: replace routine with creativity.
+This could be your purpose for the year: replace routine with creativity.

 Translated by Sunita Maharaj-Landaeta

 Learn to boost your creativity (and let go of your fears)

 No one is immune to the effects that negative feedback can have on their creativity.
 Danielle Krysa, the author of Your Inner Critic is a Big Jerk...